 Every now and again I get a sort of epiphany moment, where I realise an assumption I’ve held has made no sense whatsoever.
 Sometimes, there’s been a nagging doubt that something doesn’t make sense (like we lose most of our body heat through our heads, or standing in your stirrups takes the weight off the horse’s back), and other times we realise we didn’t question a very basic premise.

-Now, War and Peace is on the television at the moment, and Adam and I have been really enjoying watching it, particularly as we haven’t watched anything like this together for years.
-The kids are a bit older, though, and these things are easier.
+Now, War and Peace was on the television, and Adam and I really enjoyed watching it, particularly as we hadn’t watched anything like this together for years.
 Adam read it a while back, and loved it, raved about it, and insinuated that he would love it if I read it, but I can’t cope with heavy books, it puts too much strain on my wrists and thumbs (because I like to read lying on my side, and I know I could read sitting up, but I don’t), and that particular translation wasn’t available on Kindle.
 It is now, though, and I am also loving reading it, but doing so has thrown up an insight (beyond the 1812 war).

 Of course, people don’t really mean that the book is too long for their lifespan, but what do they mean?